Frequently Asked Questions

 If you aren’t sure, please reach out to cg@idahopower.com to determine if an application is needed.

-Note: Systems applying for modifications must meet the requirements, including the current smart inverter requirement, in place today, Modifications may also require a state/city electrical inspection.
+Note: Systems applying for modifications must meet the requirements in place today.
+Modifications may also require a state/city electrical inspection.
 Be sure to check with your authority-having-jurisdiction to ensure the work complies with all electrical codes.

 For Legacy systems, the Idaho Public Utilities Commission allows for replacing degraded or broken solar panels without affecting a system’s Legacy status if specific conditions are met.
 When replacing panels, customers may increase the Legacy system’s capacity by no more than 10% of the initially installed nameplate capacity or 1 kW, whichever is greater.
 The total number of panels must remain the same or less than the initially installed system.
 Customers planning to make system modifications must follow the process for modifying systems.
 For more information, read the FAQ “What if I want to expand or modify my system?”